 The issues surrounding medical marijuana and the legalization of CBD in the United States are pretty well known.
-This is not the case in the United Kingdom so you may be surprised to learn that CBD oil sold in the UK is legal, with caveats.
-In this CBD, we outline what CBD is, how it can help you, its exact legal status in the UK, the types of products are available to you, and what some of the most reputable companies.
+This is not the case in the United Kingdom, so you may be surprised to learn that CBD oil sold in the UK is legal, with caveats.
+In this article, we outline what CBD is, how it can help you, what its current legal status is in the UK, which types of products are available to you, and what some of the most reputable companies are.

-Cannabidiol (CBD) is one of over 100 identified compounds (called cannabinoids) in the cannabis plant.
-It is probably the second best known (behind tetrahydrocannabinol or THC), but it is the most abundant compound.
-Unlike THC which is known to get you ‘high,’ CBD is non-psychoactive which means it is even safe for kids to consume it.
+Cannabidiol (CBD) is one of over 100 identified compounds (called cannabinoids, or phytocannabinoids) in the cannabis plant.
+It is probably the second-best known behind tetrahydrocannabinol, or THC, but in some strains it is actually the most abundant compound.

-Cannabinoids are agonists and bind directly to the cannabinoid receptors on your cells.
-These receptors are found all over the body, especially on the skin, digestive tract and also in your reproductive organs.
-When you consume cannabis, you are ingesting agonists that interact with different cannabinoid receptors in the body.
-These receptors are part of the larger endocannabinoid system (ECS).
+Cannabinoid receptors are found all over the body, especially on the skin, in the digestive tract, and in your reproductive organs.
+When you consume cannabis, you are ingesting cannabinoids that interact with various cannabinoid receptors in the body.
+These receptors are part of the larger endocannabinoid system, or ECS.

 The CBD molecule has a similar composition to chemicals created naturally by the body.
 These chemicals, as previously mentioned, are known as “endocannabinoids.”
-Rather than getting bogged down by scientific details about why CBD works, let’s check out a few benefits.
+Rather than getting bogged down by scientific details about why CBD works, let’s check out a few benefits of the natural compound.

-Over the last few decades, the rising demand for high-THC cannabis strains meant that CBD took a back seat for far too long.
-Legal issues surrounding THC finally ensured the development of a CBD-based market, given that the compound has no mind-altering properties whatsoever.
-And of course, over in the United States, the case of Charlotte Figi brought CBD into the international spotlight.
+Over the last few decades, the rising demand for high-THC cannabis strains has meant that CBD has taken a spot in the “back seat” for far too long.
+However, in recent years legal issues surrounding THC have sparked the development of a CBD-based market, given that the compound has no mind-altering properties whatsoever.
+And of course, over in the United States the case of Charlotte Figi has helped to bring CBD into the international spotlight.

-If you haven’t heard Charlotte’s story, she is a young girl that suffers from Dravet’s Syndrome, a rare condition which caused the unfortunate girl to have hundreds of seizures a week.
-After taking a cannabis strain with a high CBD content and practically no THC, her seizures were reduced to a couple per month.
+If you haven’t heard Charlotte’s story, she is a young girl that suffers from Dravet’s Syndrome, which is a rare form of epilepsy that results in hundreds of seizures a week.
+After taking a cannabis strain with a high CBD content and practically zero THC, her seizures were reduced to just a couple per month.
 Soon, medical research found that CBD was not only useful for epilepsy, but also for a vast range of medical conditions and serious, potentially life-threatening diseases.
 For example, an increasing number of people have been taking CBD oil to relieve the symptoms of (among other things):